Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Synthetic Cruciform Exemplar

-In reality, all 16 possible load paths would not be evaluated experimentally since the goal of this work is to determine the one optimal path.
-Therefore, the load path was then chosen adaptively, as would be done in reality, with the ICC frame work by calculating the EIG of the candidate load steps in $\Xi$ at each decision point as the cruciform was actively guided through the load path tree.
-The EIG of each candidate load step is shown in Fig.~\ref{fig: EIG} for each decision point.
-The EIG steadily decreases as the load steps progress, implying that additional data---for either load step option---has a waning influence on the calibration.
-An A load step was chosen each time for a total load path of AAAAA.
-As was confirmed with the pre-determined load paths in Table~\ref{Tab: static results}, this is in fact the load path with the least collective parameter uncertainty given the data, so while it was not guaranteed, in this case the myopic decision-making did result in the globally optimal load path (given the preset tree structure).
+In practice, not all 16 possible load paths would be evaluated experimentally, as the goal of this work is to identify the one preferred path based on its expected information content.
+Therefore, the load path was then chosen adaptively, as would be done in reality with the ICC framework, by calculating the EIG of the candidate load steps in $\Xi$ at each decision point as the cruciform was guided through the load path tree.
+Figure~\ref{fig: EIG} illustrates the EIG for each candidate load step at each decision point.
+As the load steps progress, the EIG values steadily decrease, indicating that additional data from either load step has a waning influence on the calibration.
+In this study, an A load step was selected each time, resulting in a total load path of AAAAA.
+This choice was confirmed by the pre-determined load paths in Table~\ref{Tab: static results}, showing that AAAAA had the least collective parameter uncertainty given the data.
+While it was not guaranteed, this myopic decision-making led to the globally preferred full load path within the current tree structure.
+The selection of an AAAAA load path over alternatives, like ABABA, is not necessarily intuitive \emph{a priori}.
+This outcome demonstrates that the BOED algorithm effectively identified the load path that yielded more informative data compared to other paths which might have been chosen based on subject-matter expertise.